linode/docs/docs/applications/configuration-management/install-a-chef-server-workstation-on-ubuntu-18-04/index.md

 1. The RSA private keys generated when setting up the Chef server now need to be placed on the workstation.
 The process behind this will vary depending on whether or not you are using SSH key pair authentication to log into your Linodes.

-    - If you are **not** using key pair authentication, copy the file directly from the Chef Server.
+    - **If you are not using key pair authentication**, copy the file directly from the Chef Server.
 Replace `user` with your username on the server, and `192.0.2.0` with the URL or IP of your Chef Server:

             scp user@192.0.2.0:~/.chef/*.pem ~/chef-repo/.chef/

-    - If you **are** using key pair authentication, then from your **local terminal** copy the `.pem` files from your server to your workstation using the `scp` command.
+    - **If you are using key pair authentication**, then from your **local terminal** copy the `.pem` files from your server to your workstation using the `scp` command.
 Replace `user` with the appropriate username, and `192.0.2.0` with the URL or IP for your Chef Server and `203.0.113.0` with the URL or IP for your workstation:

             scp -3 user@192.0.2.0:~/.chef/*.pem user@203.0.113.0:~/chef-repo/.chef/